winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![actions-server-icon]({{ site.baseurl }}/assets/icons/actions-server.png)

 Actions was good.
 Quadro is expensive.
-Turn your iPad into a panel of shortcuts for your mac.
+Turn your iPad into a panel of shortcuts for your Mac.

 Thank you
 ---